LBC-LNBio/pyKVFinder/docs/_sources/plugins/pymol/index.rst.txt

 * `1FMO.pdb <https://github.com/LBC-LNBio/pyKVFinder/blob/master/pyKVFinder/data/tests/1FMO.pdb>`_
 * `ADN.pdb <https://github.com/LBC-LNBio/pyKVFinder/blob/master/pyKVFinder/data/tests/ADN.pdb>`_

 In this tutorial, we will use pyKVFinder on a catalytic subunit of a cAMP-dependent protein kinase (cADK) to identify and characterize its cavities.
-First, load the `1FMO.pdb` file into PyMOL:
+First, load the `1FMO.pdb` and `ADN.pdb` file into PyMOL:

 .. image:: images/pymol_viewer_1.png
     :width: 800
     :align: center

-|

 Whole biomolecule detection
 ---------------------------

 The default parameters are designed to make a simple and fast whole biomolecule detection.

 On PyMOL, open PyMOL pyKVFinder Tools under Plugin tab.
 The objects on the scene will be listed on the **Input PDB** combo box, on the **Main** tab.
 If not, press the **Refresh** button.